rajayushhhh/IE-Task-Team-1/ayush-raj-task1/wireshark-analysis.md

 - **TLS** → encrypts everything, keeping data private.
 - **IPv6** → newer version of IPv4 with more capacity.
 - **ARP** → works like a local phonebook for IP-to-MAC mapping.

-Together, these make sure our internet traffic is **delivered correctly, securely, and efficiently**.

 ---